 Understand your needs, values, and limits, and communicate your boundaries to your partner.
 Encourage your partner to share their boundaries and listen actively to their needs.
 Educate yourself about common manipulation tactics, such as gaslighting or controlling behavior, to identify and address these issues directly.
 Most importantly, reinforce your boundaries by setting consequences and seek support from trusted individuals whenever needed.

 Manipulation in relationships is unacceptable.
-Staying in a relationship with a manipulative partner can significantly harm your mental health, confidence, and self-esteem.
-Identifying the different ways of manipulation and exploitation can help you understand what kind of relationship you share with your partner.
+Staying in an emotionally abusive relationship with a manipulative partner can significantly harm your mental health, confidence, and self-esteem.
+Identifying the different ways of manipulation and exploitation can help you understand what kind of a relationship you share with your partner.
 The root causes of this behavior can be identified and worked on, but only if the person is open to change.
 Lastly, make wise decisions for yourself, even if your partner is against it.

 Infographics: Phrases A Manipulative Partner May Use